-Q: How to I receive payment for an approved sports grant?
+Q: How do I receive payment for an approved sports grant?

 A: The use of Zelle is mandatory to receive payments.
 Access Zelle through the link below to verify that your financial institution accepts this form of payment.
-When submitting the sports grant request, you must provide your Zelle account information. https://www.zellepay.com/
+You must provide your Zelle account information when submitting the sports grant request. https://www.zellepay.com/

 Q: Can use AFT for flights that I won’t be on myself?
 For example, could I use it to fly my mother-in-law up for Christmas?